alexjavidi/alexjavidi.github.io/_posts/2021-09-14-model-complexity.md

 a complex model and thus will have a higher degree of predictive accuracy.
 In addition, a simple model's behavior is more tractable because parameter estimates will be more stable after repeated data fittings than those of complex models.

+> A central theme of model selection is that to avoid choosing unnecessarily complex models, a model should be selected based on its generalizability, rather than its goodness of fit.
+This goal is realized by defining a selection criterion that makes an appropriate adjustment to its goodness of fit by taking into account the contribution from model complexity.
+There are at least seven different selection methods that are currently in use.
+They differ from one another in terms of how such adjustments are made to best estimate a model's generalizability

 [The Importance of Complexity in Model Selection](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.549.1687&rep=rep1&type=pdf)